alsonleej/tp/docs/DeveloperGuide.md

 3. **Adding a duplicate person**

    1. Test case: `add n/John Doe p/98765432 e/johndoe@example.com` (assuming John Doe already exists)<br>
-      Expected: Error message "This person already exists in the address book" is shown.
+      Expected: Error message "A person with this name already exists in your address book!\nIf you want to add tags to this person, please include a t/TAG field in your command.\nExample: add n/John Doe t/VIP" is shown.

 4. **Adding a person with invalid data**